Family Law Mediation Services in Washington

 Do we need to be represented by attorneys?

-Mediation does not require parties be represented by attorneys, although we highly recommend it.
+Mediation does not require parties to be represented by attorneys, although we highly recommend it.
 The attorney represents the individual interests of his or her client, provides legal advice throughout the process, and reviews the final documents.

 Is the agreement legally binding?